-Operational risk arises in rebalancing the underlying portfolio of bonds in the Portfolio to the underlying bonds constituting the Index, thereby impacting the value of the Portfolio's bonds and in the determination of the distributions around distribution dates in order to minimise tracking error.
+Operational risk arises in rebalancing the underlying portfolio of securities in the Portfolio to the underlying securities constituting the Index, thereby impacting the value of the Portfolio's securities and in the determination of the distributions around distribution dates in order to minimise tracking error.

 The Manager purely executes and administers trades.
 Daily participatory interest reconciliations are prepared.
 Weekly reconciliations are prepared between the Portfolio administrators and the custodian.
 The Manager reviews all the reconciliations performed with necessary follow ups.
 A reconciliation is prepared and reviewed monthly by the Manager and is considered the most appropriate control for internal risk management.
+Assets are held in custody at The Standard Chartered Bank.
+Trades are all in listed equity instruments.

-13.5 Index risk
+15.5 Index risk

 There is no assurance that the Index will continue to be calculated and published on the same or similar basis indefinitely.
+The Index was created by the JSE as a measure of market performance and not for the purposes of trading Portfolio Index securities.
 The past performance of the Index is not necessarily a guide to its future performance.